fractastical/ar/notes/namespaces.md

 the same variable names without clobbering each other:

     ;; foo.arc
-    (import bar qux)
+    (def one ...)
-    (def foo ...)
+    (def two ...)

     ;; bar.arc
-    (def foo ...)
-    (def bar ...)
+    (def one ...)

     ;; qux.arc
+    (import foo bar)
-    (def foo ...)
+    (def one ...)

-In the above example, assuming a proper namespace system has been implemented, the three files should be able to use the name `foo` without clashing at all.
+In the above example, assuming a proper namespace system has been implemented, the three files should be able to use the name `one` without clashing at all.
 Let's examine how a few languages implement namespaces.

-In Python, the above example would create a global variable `bar`, load the file "bar.arc" into the `bar` namespace, and then do the same for `qux`.
-Now, if you want to call the "bar.arc" functions, you need to do this:
+In Python, the above example would create a global variable `foo`, load the file "foo.arc" into the `foo` namespace, and then do the same for `bar`.
+Now, if you want to call the "foo.arc" functions, you need to do this:

-    (bar!foo ...)
+    (foo!one ...)
-    (bar!bar ...)
+    (foo!two ...)

-And likewise for "qux.arc".
+And likewise for "bar.arc".
 Although I mentioned Python, ar uses the same system, so the same criticisms apply to both of them.
 What are those criticisms?